koenbuyens/kalirouter/README.md

 ## Configuring Kali Linux as a Router
 Our Kali machine will route traffic from the plugged in USB network interfaces (Ethernet and WiFi) to its own Internet connection and vice versa.
 Creating a router consists of four main parts.
 - Setting up the **Ethernet layer** so that wired clients can connect to Kali's interface.
 - Setting up the **Wi-Fi data link layer**, so that wireless clients can connect to Kali's "software access point" and send/receive IP packets from/to Kali.
 We use the ```hostapd``` application to do this.
-We bridge both the wired interface as well as the access point so that the machines connected to them are part of the same network.
+We bridge both the wired interface as well as the access point so that the machines connected to them are part of the same network (so that we can monitor a multi-device set-up such as an embedded device connected via Ethernet communicating with a mobile application, a Windows application, and the Internet).
 - Setting up the **network configuration** on our Kali machine, so that it properly relays IP packets from its own Internet connection to its connected clients (and vice versa).
 - Adding **network services** such as DNS and DHCP so that clients get assigned IP addresses and can resolve domain names.
 We can use the DNS network service to redirect any domain name to a machine under our control.